grahamjenson/list_of_recommender_systems/README.md

 1. [TagRec](https://github.com/learning-layers/TagRec) Tag Recommender Benchmarking Framework
 2. [RiVaL](http://rival.recommenders.net/) an open source toolkit for recommender system evaluation.
 Some results are posted [here](http://alans.se/blog/2014/rival/).
+3. [Idomaar](http://rf.crowdrec.eu/) is a reference framework for recommender algorithm testing.
+It is developet in the framework of the [CrowdRec](http://crowdrec.eu) project.

 ## Media Recommendation Applications